-Take the photocopy and your original documents to an authorised person and ask them to certify your ID documents.
-See Who's an authorised person? on this page for a list of people who can certify your ID documents.
-To certify your documents, the authorised person needs to:
+Take the photocopy and your original ID documents to an authorised person and ask them to certify them.

+See Who's an authorised person? for a list of people who can certify documents.

+To certify your documents, the authorised person must:

-- compare the photocopy to the original
+- · compare the photocopy to the original

 - stamp or write either 'This is a true and correct copy of the original' or 'Certified true copy' followed by their:

 - signature

 - full name

 - qualification or position (such as police officer)

 - date of signing.

-3. Send the certified copies to us
+3. Send us the certified copies (not the originals)